hyperbunny77/RealDebridManager/README.md

 The application use itself should be fairly self-explanatory!

-Feel free to open an issue or comment if you have a feature request or can optmize my code :-)
+Feel free to open an issue or comment if you have a feature request or can optimize my code :-)